-Attachment DC – Controllable Sediment Discharge Sources Monitoring Form
+Attachment D – Erosion and Sediment Control Plan Inspections and Reporting

-Purpose: The Discharger will conduct monitoring for Controllable Sediment Discharge Sources (CSDS) during project activities until the project area is stabilized.
+Purpose: The Discharger will inspect for any evidence of Best Management Practice (BMP) failure, or erosion caused by project activities with the potential to transport sediment to receiving waters and will conduct monitoring for evidence of BMP failure or erosion caused by project activities with the potential to transport sediment to receiving waters during project activities until the project area is stabilized as required by General Order Section IV.K and L.

-A CSDS is a feature caused or affected by anthropogenic activity that has caused or threatens to cause discharge of sediment to receiving waters in a manner that negatively impacts water quality or beneficial uses, and is under Discharger ownership or control.
-A controllable sediment discharge source may be treated through planned project activities, routine maintenance, storm-proofing, emergency work, or as a stand-alone project.

-The goal of CSDS monitoring is to evaluate the efficacy of implemented management measures (watercourse crossings, disconnected drainage structures, access route banks, etc.) and BMPs to prevent sediment discharge, identify CSDS occurrences, and resolve the CSDS occurrences as soon as feasible.

-Monitoring Visits:

-An initial survey shall be conducted once between September 1 and October 1.

-Within 48 hours of a precipitation event that produces at least 1.5 inches of precipitation in 24 hours between October 1 and January 15.

-Within 48 hours of a precipitation event that produces at least 1.5 inches of precipitation in 24 hours between January 15 and May 1.

-A survey shall also be conducted between May 1 and June 15.

-Additional monitoring and reporting may be required by the Water Board in the NOA.

 Purpose:

-Locate CSDS occurrences.

-Locate sources of discharge to waters of the state.

-Identify potential sources of sediment delivery to waters of the state in a timely manner to enable implementation of corrective actions to avoid potential sediment discharges.

-Determine condition of installed management measures and BMPs.

-Detect failure to implement management measures and BMPs.
+Inspect for evidence of BMP failure or erosion caused by project activities with the potential to transport sediment to receiving waters as required by General Order section IV.K and L.

-Detect water quality impacts caused by failed management measures and/or BMPs.
+Detect any water quality impacts caused by failed management measures and/or BMPs.

 Resolve failure of any management measures or BMPs.

-Ensure site stability is established to prevent any potential future discharges
+Ensure site stability is established to prevent any potential future discharges.

-Project Information:

-Project Name: ________________________________________________________

-_____________________________________________________________________

-Inspector’s Name and Title: _______________________________________________

-Date of Inspection: ______________________________________________________

-Date of and Approximate Amount of Precipitation during Last Precipitation Event: _____________________

-Accumulated Precipitation this Season: _____________________________________

-Percent of this Year’s Precipitation Compared to the Annual Average: ______________

-Controllable Sediment Discharge Sources Monitoring Methods:
+Inspection Instructions:

-Under the header, “CSDS Observations” below, indicate whether the work area contains CSDSs, if they were accessible, if they were inspected, if erosion and/or discharge is occurring or has potential to occur, corrective measures to be implemented, and their implementation schedule.
+Under the header, “Observations” below, document any evidence of erosion caused by project activities with the potential to transport sediment to receiving waters and/or BMP failure; corrective measures to be implemented; and their implementation schedule.

 Signs of erosion include, but are not limited to:

-Landsliding
+Landslides, debris flows, or rock fails.

-Erosion voids
+Erosion voids or tunnels.

-Tension cracking or settling of access route fill or sidecast
+Tension or longitudinal cracking or settling of access route fill or sidecast.

+Soil pillars, exposed tree roots, sediment fans, cracks along slope, silted dams, etc.

 Rilling or gullying of access route surfaces, access route fills, landings, cutbanks, etc.

-Increase levels of sediment/turbidity in waters immediately downstream of operations
+Increased levels of sediment/turbidity in waters immediately downstream of operations.

-If CSDS are observed:
+If evidence of BMP failure or erosion caused by project activities with the potential to transport sediment to receiving waters is observed:

 Identify the locations where BMPs failed.

-Identify location of (potential) sediment discharge and its approximate volume
+Identify the location of (potential) sediment discharge and its approximate volume.

-Identify the (potentially) impacted waterbody type (wetland or non-wetland water,), its flow regime (ephemeral, intermittent, or perennial), and/or inundation regime (seasonal wetland, vernal pool, marsh etc).
+Identify the (potentially) impacted waterbody type (e.g., wetland, stream channel), its flow regime (ephemeral, intermittent, or perennial), and/or inundation regime (seasonal wetland, vernal pool, marsh, etc.).

-For each CSDS occurrence, photograph the CSDS, the (potential) point of delivery to the waterbody, and attach to the end of this form.
+For each occurrence, photograph the signs of erosion or BMP failure, the (potential) point of delivery to the waterbody, and attach the photograph to the end of this form.

 Describe what and when corrective measures will be taken to stop sediment delivery and protect water quality.

-Report discharges by telephone to the appropriate Water Board no later than 24 hours after detection

 If increased levels of sediment/turbidity are observed in neighboring waterbodies:

-Identify the waterbody and location of the observation
+Identify the waterbody and location of the observation.